 Note: Under the "Application" column, our courses are Science and Technology faculty.

-Section A will be objective questions on General Knowledge and Current affairs.
+Section A will be MCQs on General Knowledge and Current affairs.

-Section B would be descriptive questions on Indian Cinema.
+Section B would be MCQ's on Indian Cinema.

 Sample Question Paper of Year 2018

-Date of Entrance Examination: 6th July 2019 (Saturday)
+Date of online Entrance Examination: To be announced

-Publication of Results of Examination: To Be Announced
+Publication of Results of Examination: within the week of Entrance Exam

 ABOUT THE COURSE